How do I enter?

 The entries will be viewed and judged in a web browser.
 Modern web browsers can read and use colour spaces (as profiles).
 Our judges use high quality, calibrated monitors that can take advantage of the larger colour space.

 When you enter your photographs, our system generates a small preview to show you what you have entered.
-The 'preview' in our system is just that, a preview thumbnail with no ICC profile embedded - so different web browsers will 'assume' certain characteristics and you may see a flatter result.
+The 'preview' in our system is just that, a preview thumbnail with no ICC profile embedded - so different web browsers will 'assume' certain characteristics and you may see a flatter or desaturated result.
 However, the judges do not judge this thumbnail - they are shown a version of your original entry, plus they can view your original entry at 100% if they wish.

 Any more questions?